vitalitylearning2021/problemSolvingPyCUDA/index.md

   return 0.5 * u * u
 ```

-Following the computation of the predictor, the *corrector* step is
-executed by the line
+Following the computation of the predictor, the *corrector* step is executed by the line

 ``` python
 u[m + 1, 1 : N] = 0.5 * (u[m, 1 : N] + us[1 : N]) -
           0.5 * dt / dx * (f(us[1 : N]) - f(us[0 : N - 1]))
 ```

-which is nothing else that the implementation of the second of equations
-([\[updateMacCormackInviscidBurger\]](#updateMacCormackInviscidBurger)).
-It should be noticed that, in the line shown above, it is not possible
-to update also the element with `n=0`, depending `u[m + 1, 1 : N]` from
-`us[0 : N - 1]`.
-However, the element with `n=0` is evaluated by the
-boundary condition at the subsequent line, namely
+which is nothing else that the implementation of the second of equations [\[25\]](#updateMacCormackInviscidBurger).
+It should be noticed that, in the line shown above, it is not possible to update also the element with `n=0`, depending `u[m + 1, 1 : N]` from `us[0 : N - 1]`.
+However, the element with `n=0` is evaluated by the boundary condition at the subsequent line, namely

 ``` python
 u[m + 1, 0] = 1
 ```

-The last part of the code regards the animation which we report in the
+The last part of the code regards the animation which we report in the following:
-following:

 ``` python
 fig, ax = plt.subplots()